saiedmighani/earthquake_time_series_LSTM/README.md

 <div style="text-align:center"><img src="plots/features.png" /></div>
 Figure: Feature importance based on linear regression on Loma Prieta earthquake.
 Features are discussed in the text.
 See GitHub repositopry for full description of columns (Image by author).

 I finally tried this hybrid modeling technique on a new dataset, belonging to Parkfield earthquake.
-It resulted in R^{2} value of 0.98 However, the model could still be more stable, as it is yet overfit.
+However, the model could still be made to be more stable, as it is yet overfit.

-### LSTM preliminary results
+### Multi-variate LSTM preliminary results

-I used the first 45 years of earthquake to predict the last 5 years using LSTM (timestep of 60).
+I found LSTM as an appropriate method for my purposes.
+Two aspects specifically brought my interest towards LSTM sequential analysis: 1 — the irregular nature of my time-series.
+2 — the shock-like (anomaly) nature of the earthquake without much apparent precursors.
+My target label here is "momet magnitude" values.
+I used the first 45 years of earthquake to predict the moment magnitudes for the last 5 years using LSTM (timestep of 60).
 Figure below shows an initial result:
 <div style="text-align:center"><img src="assets/LSTM_mag.png" /></div>
-Figure: Preiminary LSTM results.
+Figure: Preiminary LSTM results, considering only the location and timing labels.
+Future efforts will incorporate the engineered clustering features as well.

-Although, the model slighly underpredicts the amplitude of magnitudes globally, still it can capture the main shock events (e.g., around x-values of 12,000, 15,000 and 1160,000 in the above plot), which seems promising for future efforts.
+Although the model slighly underpredicts the amplitude of magnitudes globally, still it can capture the main shock events (e.g., around x-values of 12,000, 15,000 and 16,000 in the above plot which were all earthquakes with magnitude > 6), which seems promising for future efforts.

 ### Future work